gigasquid/gigasquid.github.io/source/_posts/2014-06-11-a-taste-of-the-star-programming-language.markdown

 Then I realized that the author of the email and language was none other than
 [Frank McCabe](http://en.wikipedia.org/wiki/Go!_(programming_language)),
 one of the designers of the Go programming language.
+My brain froze while it was thinking

-My immediate thought was, "OMG!!!!
-Frank McCabe is talking to me".
+    "OMG!!!!
+Frank McCabe just email me!".

 This unfortunately, made the rest of my email reply sound something like this

+    Frank,
-  ...  herp derp derp Speech Acts herp derp John McCarthy derp...
+    That is so cool!  herp derp derp Speech Acts herp derp John McCarthy derp...

-His programming language that was talking about was the Star Programming Language.
-It originated for use at a company that he worked at called Starview.
+His programming language is the Star
+Programming Language.
+It was originally developed for use at a company that he worked at called Starview.
 It has since been open sourced and moved to [git](https://github.com/fmccabe/star).
-I finally had a bit a spare time to play in a new language, and I had been itching to give Star a look.
-To my pleasant surprise, Frank was open a friendly to get me started in it, despite my initial fumbling email impression.
+I finally had a bit a spare time and I had been itching to give
+Star a look.
+To my pleasant surprise, despite my initial fumbling email impression,  Frank was open a friendly to get me started in it.
 I have only scratched the surface in exploring the language, but I wanted to share my initial impressions, as well as point you to some [beginner katas](https://github.com/gigasquid/star-lang-katas) that I